-Do you know how some girls dream of becoming a real-life princess or a singer or a teacher when they were younger?
+Sharing my story to y’all.
+Do you know how girls dream of becoming real-life princesses?
 I was not one of them.
-Ever since I was eight years old, I already knew that I wanted to become a lead electric guitarist in the band.
+Since I was eight years old, I already knew what I wanted for myself: I wanted to become a lead electric guitarist in a band.

 When I asked James about it, he said that it was a guitar.
 An electric guitar, to be specific.
 I had never seen one at such a young age, so I pulled mom to a music store when we were in town one day and asked the salesman if he could show me one.

 Looking at the instrument turned to me, begging my mother to buy an electric guitar for me.
 Of course, she refused to do it.
 “You did not even want to learn how to play the piano, and learning this one is much more complicated than that.”

 I knew my mother made sense, but I also knew that I liked an electric guitar better than a piano.
 I had to beg my parents to get one for me for months, and they only agreed to do it when they saw me help myself by watching online guitar tutorials and trying to play an imaginary guitar.

 While most aspiring rockers I came across started by forming a band in high school, I aimed higher than that.
 As soon as I turned 16 years old, I got a fake ID to go to bars and see if anyone would allow me to play my instrument there.
 I had no thoughts of doing underage drinking; all I wanted to do was to get started on fulfilling my dream.